acen2009/RTC_86/README.txt

 This is a fork of Adafruit real time clock library for 86Duino.

-Visit the original adafruit/RTClib for detial: https://github.com/adafruit/RTClib
+Visit the original adafruit/RTClib for details: https://github.com/adafruit/RTClib

 Enjoy.